-Halloween cake is a pattern that I developed as I was writing my book, ‘Beaded Cakes in Miniature‘.
-I wanted to develop as many cakes as possible for different occasions, but I wasn’t sure whether the Halloween Cake should be included in the book, so I actually used it as an example to illustrate the chapter focusing on how to design cakes.
+This Halloween cake is a pattern that I developed as I was writing my book, ‘Beaded Cakes in Miniature‘.
+I wanted to develop as many cakes as possible for different occasions.
+Then I wasn’t sure whether the Halloween Cake should be included in the book.
+So I actually used it as an example to illustrate the chapter focusing on how to design cakes.

 This Halloween cake pattern gives five pages of instructions for decorating a miniature beaded cake in a Halloween theme.
-You will need a copy of my book, ‘Beaded Cakes in Miniature‘ in order to make the cake – the instructions in this pattern are for the decorations only.
-Techniques used are Peyote stitch – odd count, circular and tubular and some freeform beading.
+You will need a copy of my book, ‘Beaded Cakes in Miniature‘ in order to make the cake.
+The instructions in this pattern are for the decorations only.
+You will be using Peyote stitch – odd count, circular and tubular and some freeform beading.

 If you are interested making beaded Halloween decorations, I have also designed a beaded Halloween bauble which you can find here.
-I hope to be developing more Halloween inspired beadwork in the future, so do keep checking back here.
+I hope to be developing more Halloween inspired beadwork in the future.
+So do keep checking back here.
 You can find new items on this page.